octaviodon-gif/vehicle_data_exploration/README.md

-# tripleten_sprint_7_proyecto
+# tripleten_sprint_7_projecto
-Proyecto del Sprint 7 del bootcamp Data Analyst por parte de Triple Ten
+Sprint 7 project from Tripleten bootcamp Data Analyst.

+This is an app to visualize data for used vehicles in the US, you will be able to create a histogram or a scatterplot.
+Feel free to use this app with knowledge and hopefully you get the best of it.

+App has been developed by Octavio Don.
+Strong Data Analyst candidate with passion!